V-Ravishankar23/circleci-trial-checklist/README.md

 ### Workflow structure

-:page_facing_up: [Overview of Workflows, Jobs, and Steps](https://circleci.com/docs/2.0/jobs-steps/) -- _Workflows, Jobs, and Steps_ are the building blocs of your CircleCI configuration.
+:page_facing_up: [Overview of Workflows, Jobs, and Steps](https://circleci.com/docs/2.0/jobs-steps/) -- _Workflows, Jobs, and Steps_ are the building blocks of your CircleCI configuration.
 This document gives an overview of what they are, and how you should use them.
 You can find more information on configuring workflows in the [Workflows section](https://circleci.com/docs/2.0/configuration-reference/#workflows) of the configuration reference.

 ### Executors and images